shivannis/xandr-docs-public/xandr-docs/articles/bidders/common-discrepancy-causes---faq.md

 ---
-title : Bidders - Common Discrepancy Causes(FAQ)
-description : - Learn FAQs on Common Discrepancy Causes. ms.date : 11/20/2023
+title : Bidders - Common Discrepancy Causes (FAQ) description : Learn FAQs on Common Discrepancy Causes. ms.date : 11/20/2023

 ---

-# Bidders - Common discrepancy causes(FAQ)
+# Bidders - Common discrepancy causes (FAQ)

 - Your system and the Xandr system are not counting impression and spend the same way.